Summer Aid Options

 Individualized Award Determinations

-A thorough review of your individual case with knowledgeable staff at One Stop can give you the information necessary to make the best plan for summer enrollment.
+A thorough review of your individual case with knowledgeable staff at Enrollment Services can give you the information necessary to make the best plan for summer enrollment.

 Summer aid is limited as most student exhaust their annual aid eligibility during the academic year.

-Please discuss options specific to you with a staff member at One Stop (email@example.com; 513-556-1000) as you are thinking about summer school to better understand any funding resources that may be available to you.
+Please discuss options specific to you with a staff member at Enrollment Services (email@example.com; 513-556-1000) as you are thinking about summer school to better understand any funding resources that may be available to you.

 You may also want to balance limited financial aid eligibility with your summer costs.
 Part-time attendance will adjust aid in some cases.